Curious about personality

 Certain patterns of emotions, thoughts and behaviour can be linked to an increased vulnerability to ill-health and disease.
 One example is impulsiveness, which can be linked to an increased risk of alcohol abuse.

-Petter Gustavsson, Professor of Differential Psychology at the Department of Neuroscience at Karolinska Institutet, and his colleagues have developed an abbreviated and adapted version of the five-factor questionnaire.
+Petter Gustavsson, Professor of Differential Psychology at the Department of Clinical Neuroscience at Karolinska Institutet, and his colleagues have developed an abbreviated and adapted version of the five-factor questionnaire.
 It captures the dimensions of personality that are relevant to health and is referred to as HP5i – Health-Relevant Personality Inventory.

 Karin Villaume, credit: Oskar Omne.